The first ionisation energy is the

 Key Points

-- The factors that affect the ionisation energy of a particular atom are:
+The factors that affect the ionisation energy of a particular atom are:

-- The size of the nuclear charge.
+The size of the nuclear charge.

-- The distance between the electron being removed and the nucleus.
+The distance between the electron being removed and the nucleus.

-- The amount of shielding.
+The amount of shielding.

-- The ionisation energies drop as we descend any group in the periodic table
+The ionisation energies drop as we descend any group in the periodic table.

-- Successive ionisation energies are always larger simply because there is
+Successive ionisation energies are always larger simply because there is

 less shielding of the nucleus, so the effective nuclear charge is increasing.
-The ions are also decreasing in size
+The ions formed are also decreasing in size

 and with the effective nuclear charge increasing it will require more energy to remove the